May 21, 2024 • 5 min read

 Like much of the Caribbean, Cartagena is a blend of coastal beauty, historical significance and cross-cultural influences.
 Palm leaves sway in the salty sea breeze, dazzling sunsets paint the sky enchanting shades of pink and gold, and sun-kissed beaches meet the shimmering sea.

 It was also the center of power and wealth for the Spanish colonial empire in the 16th century.
-As a vital hub for trade and commerce, Cartagena brought together people from various parts of the world, including Spanish colonizers, European traders, enslaved African people, Middle Eastern immigrants and Indigenous groups.
+As a vital hub for trade and commerce, Cartagena threw together people from various parts of the world, including Spanish colonizers, European traders, enslaved African people, Middle Eastern immigrants and Indigenous groups.

 The convergence of multicultural traditions has left an indelible mark on Cartagena’s architecture, music and cuisine, setting the scene for a wide range of experiences that appeal to all kinds of travelers.
-Here are the top experiences and hidden gems to seek out when you visit Cartagena.

 1. Wander the labyrinthian streets of Cartagena's walled city